publishpress/PublishPress-Future/doc/workflow/extending/creating-new-node-type.md

 - handle schema
 - output schema

+## Defining a Node Type

+Create the class and add it to the `NodeTypesModel` class.
+This class is used to manage the node types in the plugin.

 ## Node Elementary Types

 There are three elementary types used to separate different types of nodes.